The role of geography in the complex diffusion of innovations: Introduction

-Only in the past two decades, the importance of the social network structure has become increasingly clear in the mechanism of peers’ influence \cite{centola2018behavior}.
+0.1in Only in the past two decades, the importance of the social network structure has become increasingly clear in the mechanism of peers’ influence \cite{centola2018behavior}.
 In spreading phenomena, individuals perform a certain action only when a sufficiently large fraction of their network contacts have performed it before \cite{schelling1978micromotives,granovetter1978threshold,valente1996social, watts2002simple, banerjee2013diffusion}.
-Complex contagion models, in which adoption depends on the ratio of the adopting neighbors \cite{centola2007complex, pastor2015epidemic}, have been efficiently applied to characterize the diffusion of online behavior \cite{centola2010spread} and online innovations \cite{karsai2016local,katona2011network}.
+Complex contagion models, in which adoption depends on the ratio of the adopting neighbors, often referred to as adoption threshold \cite{centola2007complex, pastor2015epidemic}, have been efficiently applied to characterize the diffusion of online behavior \cite{centola2010spread} and online innovations \cite{karsai2016local,katona2011network}.
 In order to incorporate the role of social networks in technology adoption, the Bass model has been implemented through an agent-based model (ABM) version \cite{rand2011agent}.
 This approach is similar to other network diffusion approaches regarding the increasing pressure on the individual to adopt as network neighbors adopt; however, spontaneous adoption is also possible in the Bass ABM \cite{watts2007influentials}.
 The structure of social networks in diffusion, such as community or neighborhood structure of egos, are still topics of interest \cite{ugander2012structural,aral2017exercise}.
 Nevertheless, understanding how physical geography affects social contagion dynamics is still lacking \cite{centola2007complex}.
-10pt

-Early work on spatial diffusion has highlighted that adoption rate grows fast in large towns and in physical proximity to initial locations of adoption \cite{griliches1957hybrid, hagerstrand1968innovation}.
+0.1in Early work on spatial diffusion has highlighted that adoption rate grows fast in large towns and in physical proximity to initial locations of adoption \cite{griliches1957hybrid, hagerstrand1968innovation}.
 It is argued that spatial diffusion resembles geolocated routing through social networks \cite{hagerstrand1968innovation}.
 Social contagion – similar to geolocated routing \cite{leskovec2014geospatial} – occurs initially between two large settlements located at long distances and then becomes more locally concentrated reaching smaller towns and short distance paths.
-This dynamic is measured for the first time in this work by studying ten years of a large scale OSN.
-10pt
+Facilitated by the observation of a large scale Online Social Network (OSN) over a decade, we capture for the first time these dynamics and provide insights into social network diffusion in its geographical space.